 INST 1050 People, Places, and Global Issues 3 Credits

-Attributes: BUEL Business Elective, MSID Magis Core: Interdisciplinary, PJST Peace and Justice Studies, WDIV World Diversity
+Attributes: BUEL Business Elective, DEIE Diversity, Equality, and Inclusion Elective, MSID Magis Core: Interdisciplinary, PJST Peace and Justice Studies, WDIV World Diversity

 This course introduces students to some of the fundamental concepts of International Studies.
 Major world regions and selected countries within them are discussed with respect to the people, and their physical, demographic, cultural, political, and economic characteristics.
 Several concepts and global issues are explored, among which the physical environment, conflict, inequality, global interconnectedness, and the movement of goods and people across borders are central.
 This course will emphasize contemporary events, particularly as they relate to the fundamental themes covered.
 Previously IL 0050.